aws/aws-connected-device-framework/source/packages/services/device-patcher/docs/integration-testing.md

 - Create an AMI from the instance
 - Terminate the instance

-**NOTE:** The instance still needs to be ssm agent activated as hybrid instance before a patch can be deployed (Not required for integration tests).
+**NOTE:** The instance still needs to be ssm agent activated as hybrid instance before a patch can be deployed.
+This step is performed automatically as part of integration tests but is your responsibility when using this AMI elsewhere.